wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 * Custom dialplan (i.e. dialplan found in the :file:`/etc/asterisk/extensions_extra.d` directory or in the :menuselection:`Services --> IPBX --> IPBX configuration --> Configuration files` page)
   is not available.
+* Phone provisioning is disabled, i.e. synchronizing or rebooting a phone will make it unusable until the master is back up.

 Note that, on failover and on failback: